 Recycling and Sanitation Division - The Division continues to promote our main goal of providing services for recycling and garbage collection and removal of that waste in a clean and cost efficient manner.
-The Division comprises two major sections: the Transfer Station/Recycling Center section (which includes the Transfer Station, Scale House, and the Katrina Mygatt Recycling Center) plus the Collections section which collects garbage and recycling from residents in single family and multifamily houses, condominiums, Stamford Public School facilities, municipal buildings, parks, City streets, and all special events.
+The Division comprises two major sections: the Transfer Station/Recycling Center section (which includes the Transfer Station, Scale House, and the Katrina Mygatt Recycling Center) plus the Collections section which collects garbage and recycling for residents in single family and multifamily houses, condominiums, Board of Education facilities, Municipal buildings, parks, City streets, and all Special Events.
 The Department provides support for snow plowing, collects Christmas trees in condominiums, and assists in storm debris pick up if required.

 The prudent management of the Recycling and Sanitation Division has continually increased services despite reduced personnel and lowered budget requests in the past few years.
-Continued development of a single-stream recycling program showed a 32% single stream recycling diversion rate which, according to the DEEP, is highest in the State.
-11,543 recycling tons were collected and, due to the change in the commodity markets, are now a required expense while in past years it had been a revenue source.
-In the continuing efforts to increase recycling and satisfy public needs the Division distributed steel Victor Stanley containers downtown to improve aesthetics and delivered 1,000 replacement recycling and garbage toters throughout the City.
+Continued development of a single-stream recycling program showed a 33% single stream recycling rate and a 54 % material diversion rate which according to the DEEP is highest in the State.
+11, 697 recycling tons were collected, and due to the change in the commodity markets cost the City \$722,580.
+In the continued efforts to increase recycling and satisfy public needs, the Division distributed steel Victor Stanley containers downtown to improve aesthetics, and delivered 1,000 replacement recycling and garbage toters throughout the City.

-Responsibilities of the Scale House/Transfer Station/Recycling Center include revenue management, oversight of the six-days-a-week operation of the State-licensed, 1,000-ton per day, Transfer Station, Scale House, and Katrina Mygatt Recycling Center facilities in which all of the City's municipal solid waste ("MSW") is managed.
-Processed in fiscal year 2018-2019 were: 52,294 tons of MSW, 15,261 tons of leaves, 10,614 tons of brush and logs, 11,543 tons of household recycling, and 670 tons of mixed metal (\$110,858 revenue).
+Responsibilities of the Scale House/Transfer Station/Recycling Center includes revenue management, overseeing the six-days-a-week operation of the State-licensed, 1,000-ton per day, Transfer Station, Scale House, and Katrina Mygatt Recycling Center facilities in which all of the City's municipal solid waste ("MSW") is managed.
+Processed in fiscal year 2019-2020 were: 57,752 tons of MSW, 13,505 tons of leaves, 7,372 tons of brush and logs, and 792 tons of mixed metal (\$106,000 in revenue).